Washington University in St. Louis

 PROJECT OVERVIEW:

-Project 1 of the FLARE Center focuses on developing next-generation vaccines using West Nile virus (WNV) and tick-borne encephalitis virus (TBEV) as models for neurotropic flaviviruses.
-By targeting the structurally conserved E glycoprotein, the team employs innovative strategies like protein-based nanoparticles, stabilized dimers, and immune-focusing techniques to create modular vaccines adaptable to emerging flaviviruses.
-Collaborating with industry partners, the project rigorously tests candidates for immunogenicity and protection in animal models.
-These efforts aim to advance transformative vaccine platforms that strengthen global preparedness against neurotropic flavivirus threats
+Project 1 of the FLARE Center focuses on developing new vaccines for neurotropic orthoflaviviruses using West Nile virus (WNV) and tick-borne encephalitis virus (TBEV) as model pathogens.
+By targeting the structurally conserved E glycoprotein, the team employs innovative strategies such as protein-based nanoparticles and stabilized E dimers as well as immune-focusing techniques to create modular vaccines adaptable for current and emerging flaviviruses.
+The project rigorously tests candidates for immunogenicity and protection in animal models.
+These efforts aim to advance transformative vaccine platforms that strengthen our ability to treat highly pathogenic neurotropic orthoflavivirus infections.

 LEAD ORGANIZATION/INSTITUTION: